aalbrecht17235/liri-node-app/README.md

   * The album that the song is from

-  ** If no song is provided then your program will default to "The Sign" by Ace of Base.
+  ** If no song is provided then Liri will default to "The Sign" by Ace of Base.

 ![Alt Text](http://g.recordit.co/lU8HJYaO04.gif)